Assessment Centre on Teesside

-We write a report following the meeting which outlines the strategies recommended to assist you in accessing your studies, such as equipment, software and non medical helper assistance.
-This also includes institutional support, including examination assistance and any other disability related needs that you may have whilst studying, including transport.
+We write a report following the meeting which outlines the strategies recommended to assist you in accessing your studies, such as equipment, software and non medical helper assistance and any other disability related needs that you may have whilst studying, including transport.

 We can arrange home visits but only in exceptional circumstances.
 The meeting is held in confidence and no information will be passed on to your funding body or college/university staff without your consent.

 'The Assessment Centre was seen as operating to a very high standard.'

 Matrix Assessor feedback

 The Assessment Centre on Teesside is on the first floor of the Student Centre: